 - Complete, and

-If you store data for long periods of time, this data may become less accurate and complete, and certainly not current.
+If you stored data for long periods of time, this data may have become less accurate and complete, and certainly not current.
 It also may not be relevant for your purposes any longer if your business practices change.

-To avoid issues here, you can invite your users to review and update their information periodically, as well as review your internal practices to see if you no longer need to store certain categories of data for your processing purposes.
+To avoid issues here, you could have invited your users to review and update their information periodically, as well as review your internal practices to see if you no longer need to store certain categories of data for your processing purposes.

-The idea of letting users access and update their information leads right into the next point of the Privacy Shield, which is to give users more access to their personal information.
+The idea of letting users access and update their information leads right into the next point of the Privacy Shield, which was to give users more access to their personal information.

-To be compliant with the Privacy Shield requirements, you must give your users the ability to:
+To have been compliant with the Privacy Shield requirements, you must have given your users the ability to: